frickjack/misc-stuff/Notes/accountHydrate.md

 you should figure out how you want to authenticate, authorize, and monitor users manipulating your base cloud infrastructure.

-The following process describes one approach to inflating an AWS account before beginning application development.
+The following process describes one approach to inflate an AWS account before beginning application development.
 Although the steps taken here are only suitable for a single account setup for an individual or small team, the approach (setting up authentication, roles for authorization, monitoring, a simple budget, and basic alerts) generalizes for use with a multi-account [AWS organization](https://aws.amazon.com/organizations/).

 ## The Plan